Synthetic oil

 Synthetic oil is a lubricant consisting of chemical compounds that are artificially modified or synthesised.
+Synthetic oil is used as a substitute for petroleum-refined oils when operating in extreme temperature, in metal stamping to provide environmental and other benefits, and to lubricate pendulum clocks.
+There are various types of synthetic oils.
+Advantages of using synthetic motor oils include better low-and high-temperature viscosity performance, better (higher) viscosity index (VI), and chemical and shear stability, while disadvantages are that synthetics are substantially more expensive (per volume) than mineral oils and have potential decomposition problems.

+Description

+Synthetic oil lubricant comprises chemical compounds that are artificially modified or synthesised.
 Synthetic lubricants can be manufactured using chemically modified petroleum components rather than whole crude oil, but can also be synthesized from other raw materials.
 The base material, however, is still overwhelmingly crude oil that is distilled and then modified physically and chemically.
 The actual synthesis process and composition of additives is generally a commercial trade secret and will vary among producers.